Skip to main contentIBM Quantum Documentation

 Batch length

 You can define the batch's maximum time to live (TTL) with the max_time parameter.
-This should exceed the longest job's execution time and be within the QPU's limits.
+This should exceed the longest job's execution time.
 This timer starts when the batch starts.
 When the value is reached, the batch is closed.
 Any jobs that are running will finish, but jobs still queued are failed.

 with Batch(backend=backend, max_time="25m"):